 Typical Internship Timeline (may be adjusted according to program needs)

 |Internship Options||Application Deadline||Start Date*||End Date*|

-The International Wolf Center provides off-site housing for summer interns and a $500 per month stipend.
-The academic year position does not include housing and is provided a $1,000 per month stipend.
+The International Wolf Center provides off-site housing for summer interns and a $1,000 per month stipend.
+The year-long position does not include housing and is provided a $2,000 per month stipend.
 All interns will be responsible for providing their own food and transportation between the International Wolf Center and the off-site intern housing.
 Interns may need to share living quarters with other interns.

 If you would like to apply to our program, submit the following: